Simbaxo/Code-Til-Hired/README.md

 **Thoughts**
 - New Year, New Me?
 Took a little break from coding durning the holidays but now its that start of a new year and I'm ready to focus back on my misson.
 Picked up a JS book by Jon Duckett and began reading that again.
 No actual computer coding, just going to read the whole back and then go back and do the lessons.
 Hopefully this method makes it easier for me to understand and grasp the concepts.

+### Day 1: January 3rd, 2018 Wednesday

+- ER Nursing Solutions
+  - About Us
+  - Contact Us
+  - Careers
+  - Footer

+**Thoughts**
+- Wasn't able to read JS book today due to my own laziness but I was able to make some improvements to ER Nursing Solutions' website.
+Still have a couple of more features to implement before the site can go live.